eahlb/gym-dashboard/README.md

+A simple ExpressJS using a MongoDB database to serve as a display in my gym.

 ## Build
-This project is built to work on multiple different architectures.
+This project is built to work on multiple different architectures using buildx.

 `docker buildx build -f node.dockerfile --push --platform linux/arm/v7,linux/arm64/v8,linux/amd64 --tag eahlberg12/gym-dashboard:latest .`